Fatsia japonica, False Aralia: Planting, Growing, and Care.

 Difficulty

-The Fatsia, or False Aralia, is a decorative bush which, after gracing our interiors, has now found a prime spot in our gardens thanks to its hardiness, allowing it to withstand temperatures as low as -12°C. Its large evergreen leaves, lobed and glossy, available in vibrant green, variegated or speckled with white, give it a lush and exotic appearance.
-Reaching heights of 1.20m to nearly 3m depending on whether it’s grown in a pot or in the ground, this bush with a rather rounded habit flowers from late summer to autumn, with umbels of whitish flowers reminiscent of ivy.
-Later in the season, small round, black and shiny berries follow this flowering.
-Sensitive to scorching sun as well as cold winter winds, both of which damage its foliage, the Fatsia thrives in sheltered, partially shaded spots, in fresh but well-drained soil, preferably rich and low in lime.
-With rather slow growth, it requires very minimal maintenance.
+The Fatsia, or False Aralia, is a decorative bush that, after adorning our interiors, has now found a prime spot in our gardens, thanks to its hardiness, which allows it to withstand temperatures as low as -12°C. Its large evergreen leaves, lobed and glossy, which come in vibrant green, variegated, or speckled with white, give it a lush and exotic appearance.
+Standing between 1.20 m and nearly 3 m tall, depending on whether it is grown in a pot or in the ground, this bush with a rather rounded habit flowers from late summer to autumn, with umbels of whitish flowers reminiscent of ivy.
+Later in the season, small, round, black, and glossy berries follow this flowering.
+Sensitive to scorching sun as well as cold winter winds, both of which damage its foliage, the Fatsia thrives in sheltered and partially shaded spots, in fresh but well-drained soil, preferably rich and low in lime.
+With relatively slow growth, it requires very minimal maintenance.

-Used in light woodland settings, in beds under trees or in pots on patios or terraces, it’s an easy and essential plant for creating a tropical or Japanese-inspired atmosphere.
+Used in light woodland, in beds under trees, or in pots on patios or terraces, it is an easy and essential plant for creating a tropical or Japanese-inspired atmosphere.

 Botanical data